 A recent report showed that the Facebook app is one of the biggest drains on cell phone batteries.
-Yes, you can change settings to turn off aspects like video auto-play that drain the battery even more, but the app is so feature-rich that every time you open it, there’s a huge drain your cell battery.
+Yes, you can change settings to turn off aspects like video auto-play that drain the battery even more, but the app is so feature-rich that there’s a significant drain on your cell battery every time you open it.

 It’s Not Reality